Bruce Reitherman

-Bruce Reitherman (born September 15, 1955) is an American filmmaker and former child actor.
+Bruce Reitherman (born September 15, 1955) is an American cameraman, filmmaker, naturalist and former child actor.
 He voiced Christopher Robin in Winnie the Pooh and the Honey Tree and Mowgli in The Jungle Book.

 Early life and work

 Born on September 15, 1955 in Burbank, California, Reitherman is the son of German-American Disney animator Wolfgang Reitherman, one of Disney's Nine Old Men, and Janie Marie McMillan, and provided the voices of Mowgli in The Jungle Book and Christopher Robin in Winnie the Pooh and the Honey Tree.

 He graduated from the University of California, Berkeley, in 1977 with an independent major in natural resources and a minor in Spanish.

 Career

 After graduating from Berkeley, he had stints as a river guide, field biologist, naturalist, expedition leader and biological consultant.
 He has worked on natural history productions in exotic locations from Alaska to Australia.
 Starting out as a freelance cameraman in 1983, Reitherman has gone on to produce documentaries broadcast by PBS, National Geographic Television, The Discovery Channel, the BBC and Canal Plus.
 He served as cameraman, producer, writer and director, in the 1990s in shows like In the Wild, Nature, and Big Bear Week.

 Reitherman was also part of a Members Only Preview for the behind-the-scenes exhibition titled Walt Disney’s The Jungle Book: Making a Masterpiece during a special talk alongside Andreas Deja, Darleen Carr and Floyd Norman which took place on June 22, 2022.
 The exhibition took place at The Walt Disney Family Museum from June 23, 2022 to January 8, 2023.